Active Transportation Plan

 The ATP project will be a consolidation of the existing Bicycle Master Plan and the Pedestrian Master Plan, as well as incorporate the latest design practices, policies, and infrastructure planning for all active transportation modes (including bicycling, walking, and micromobility).
 The City’s overall mission is to develop its infrastructure to be safe, convenient, connected, and comfortable for bicyclists and pedestrians of all ages and abilities who live, work, and visit Fremont.
 Comprehensive engagement with the Fremont community is key in ensuring that the next set of active transportation strategies and guidance for the next five years is successful in fulfilling this mission.

-Help us understand how walking and biking can continue to contribute to Fremont being a happy city!
-Phase 3 outreach has kicked off in May and will continue through June with an online survey and interactive map below, and tabling at the Farmer's Markets in June.
 You can view our upcoming in-person and online engagement opportunities in the "Upcoming Outreach Events" section.
 Sign up for the ATP mailing list so that you don't miss any notifications on future community meetings, engagement opportunities, and information on the development of the ATP.

 Timeline